lvzon/soliviamonitor/README.md

  - 1 byte ENQ (0x05 for a request) or ACK (0x06 for a response)
  - 1 byte inverter ID on the RS485-bus (0x01 for the first inverter, 0x02 for the second, etc.)
  - 1 byte LEN, number of bytes to follow, excluding CRC and ETX
- - 2 bytes data address, e.g. 0x00 0x00 to request the inverter type, 0x60 0x01 to request a block of data, etc.
+ - 2 bytes CMD, command and subcommand, e.g. 0x00 0x00 to request the inverter type, 0x60 0x01 to request a block of data, etc.
  - data bytes, only in case of a reply
  - 2 bytes CRC-16, over preceding bytes excluding STX, LSB first (little-endian)
  - 1 byte ETX (0x03), end of message

 Unfortunately, exactly which variables are assigned to which data address seems to vary between inverter models.
-Moreover, a request for data on address 0x60 0x01 will return a block of data, which seems to contain the values of several important variables.
+Moreover, a request for data using the command 0x60 0x01 will return a block of data, which seems to contain the values of several important variables.

 For Delta Solivia RPI Commercial European three-phase inverters, a request and reply pair may look roughly like this, as read on a Linux-machine with an RS485 USB-dongle: